Every time someone tells me they envy the fact that I run my own show and work from home, I’m tempted to roll my eyes and make a sarcastic comment!

 There is a huge difference between these two mindsets as you’ll soon find out.

-5. Business will reduce your net worth
+5. Business will reduce your net worth at first

 The reality of business is that it will take time before you earn as much as or even more than you earn as an employee.
 Another reality is that some people never reach this level in their business.